 Tool: See This Document From WHO for more recommendations for supporting both general and specifically vulnerable populations.

 Psychological first aid (PFA) is a structured way to have conversations that allows anyone (citizens, mental health care providers, community health workers, etc) to provide humane support to a fellow human being.
-PFA helps you assess peoples’ physical and emotional needs, connect them to practical resources, and listen to them and provide comfort and connection.
+PFA involves helping people to feel safe, connected to others, calm, and hopeful; have access to social, physical, and emotional support; and feel able to help themselves, as individuals and communities.
 These efforts must respect the safety, dignity, and rights of participants (WHO Outline).
 PFA does not need to be done by a professional, and it is not professional counseling.